TrueBlocks/trueblocks-core/src/apps/ethprice/README.md

 #### Other Options

-All **quickBlocks** command-line tools support the following commands (although in some case, they have no meaning):
+All **QBlocks** command-line tools support the following commands (although in some case, they have no meaning):

     Command     |     Description
     -----------------------------------------------------------------------------